-Prayer for When Your Family Hurts You
+Prayer for When You Hurt Each Other

 Father, praise You for family.
 You tell us that it’s not good for us to be alone, and therefore have placed people around us that impact our lives and move us away from the loneliness of solitude.
 “The Lord is my strength and my song,” Exodus 15:2 reminds.
 We must remember that the family we live with is not responsible for our happiness.
 They are not charged with the status of our hearts and souls.
 And they cannot control how we feel, nor leap into our minds in an effort to understand the depth of our emotions.